1) My story begins the year after the Flood,

 Because she refused to stop being stupid.

-143) The son had her killed by a eunuch one day
+143) He had her killed by a eunuch one day

 When he was pushed an inch too far.